Penalties for Driving Without Insurance in Ohio

 Penalties for third and subsequent offenses

-Caught driving a third time within five years, and you'll have to surrender your driver's license for two full years.
-The court may grant limited driving privileges after the first 30 days of the suspension.
-But you'll need to pay $660 this time to collect your registration and license plates.
-Violate these terms, and the state will take and sell your vehicle — and you won't be able to register one for the next five years.
+If you're caught driving without insurance a third time within five years, you'll have to surrender your driver's license for two full years.
+The court may grant limited driving privileges after the first 30 days of the suspension, but you'll need to pay $600 this time to collect your registration and license plates.
+If you violate these terms, the state will take and sell your vehicle — and you won't be able to register one for the next five years.

 Penalties for driving without insurance in an accident